mnikander/langium_calculator/README.md

 # Calculator DSL

-This is a DSL which allows writing and evaluating basic arithmetic expressions in prefix-notation, i.e. Polish notation.
+This domain-specific language (DSL) allows writing and evaluating basic arithmetic expressions in prefix-notation, i.e. Polish notation.
 The equation `1+2*3` would be expressed as: `(+ 1 (* 2 3))`.
-Note that the parethesis make the order of execution explicit, so there is no order of precedence amongst functions.
+Note that the parethesis make the order of execution explicit, so there is no order-of-precedence amongst functions.

 ## How does the toolchain work?

 This project was built using [Langium](https://langium.org/), a language engineering tool.
 The grammar for the language is defined in _src/language/calculator.langium_.
 Langium uses this grammar definition to generate a tokenizer, parser, and VS code extension with syntax highlighting and auto-completion for the language.
-After everything has been generated, langium is able to parse expressions and create an abstract syntax tree for it.
+After everything has been generated, langium is able to parse a document written in the 'calculator language' and generate an abstract syntax tree for it.

 **An example document in the calculator language:**
 ```lisp